0o-de-lally/thesis-market/docs/pr-faq/thesis-market-pr-faq.md

 * **Q: Who is this product for?**
   * **A:** Serious forecasters, domain researchers in AI, bio, energy, macro, impact donors seeking talent signals, and prospective sub DAO stewards who want an evidence based track record.
 * **Q: How much does it cost?**
   * **A:** Early screening participation is free except for minimal network fees.
+You can profit from accurate forecast positions and earn additional bounty or prize rewards funded by community wallets.
 Later cohort and simulation features may require staking or bonded reputation once design validation completes.
+* **Q: How do payouts and bounties work?**
+  * **A:** Market resolution triggers settlement of forecast positions.
+A portion of incentive pools may be delayed and weighted by reputation.
+Separately, community wallets can escrow bounty allocations for specific markets or seasonal prize slates which distribute to the top calibrated and well evidenced forecasters after auditing.

 ## For Internal Stakeholders
 * **Q: What is the biggest risk to this project?**